Rosie Good Dip.Couns. MBACP

 Concessions are available for those on low income or students, please do ask.

-The first 30 minute session is free.
+The first 30 minutes of the first session are free.

 Payment is by cash or bank transfer.